inspektor-gadget/inspektor-gadget/docs/ci.md

 and add the proper [secrets](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#creating-encrypted-secrets-for-a-repository) to be able to use this workflow.
-The following sections describes what secrets needs to be added to enable all the CI tests.
+The following sections describes what secrets need to be added to enable all the CI tests.

 ## Container repository

-To run the integration tests, it is necessary to have the gadget container image available on a container repository so that it can be installed in the Kubernetes cluster where the tests will run.
+To run the integration tests, it is necessary to have the gadget container image available so that it can be installed/loaded in the Kubernetes cluster where the tests will run.

-As a default, `ghcr.io/${{ github.repository }}-dev` is used to store images created in the CI pipeline for all branches except main and tags.
-When the target branch correspond to the main or the push refers to a tag, the default repository is `ghcr.io/${{ github.repository }}`.
+As a default, images are shared via artifacts between workflow jobs for all CI pipeline.
+When the target branch correspond to the main or the push refers to a tag, the images are also pushed to `ghcr.io/${{ github.repository }}`.
 This permits a clear separation between "in development" images and production ones.
-During a release, integration test container image will be pushed to `ghcr.io/${{ github.repository }}-test`.

 Note that, you need to [set repository packages as public](https://docs.github.com/en/packages/learn-github-packages/configuring-a-packages-access-control-and-visibility#configuring-visibility-of-container-images-for-your-personal-account) to allow anonymous pull.